All You Need To Know About Composting & How To Make Yours

 Food waste and garden waste make up 28% of what we dispose of.

-Lessens Erosion
+Reduces Erosion

-Studies have shown that the use of compost in highly erosive areas can decrease erosion and allow quicker establishment of vegetation .
+Studies have shown that the use of compost in highly erosive areas can decrease erosion and allow quicker establishment of vegetation.

 We see that compost application reduced soil loss by 86% compared to bare soils,